 - Elevate your feet when sitting: if your legs are swollen they need to be above your hips to drain effectively.

 - Elevate the foot of your bed overnight.

 - During the acute phase of eczema, bandaging is important to reduce swelling.

-- When the eczema has settled, wear graduated compression socks or stockings long term.
+- When eczema has settled, wear graduated compression socks or stockings long term.
 Fitted moderate to high compression socks can be obtained from a surgical supplies company.
 Light compression using travel socks may be adequate, and these are easy to put on.
 They can be bought at pharmacies, travel and sports stores.
 More compression is obtained by wearing two pairs.

 - Horse chestnut extract appears to be of benefit for at least some patients with venous disease.

 - Dry up oozing patches with Condy's solution (potassium permanganate) or dilute vinegar on gauze as compresses.

 - Oral antibiotics such as flucloxacillin may be prescribed for a secondary infection.

 - Apply a prescribed topical steroid: start with a potent steroid cream applied accurately daily to the patches until they have flattened out.
 After a few days, change to a milder steroid cream (eg. hydrocortisone) until the itchy patches have resolved (maintenance treatment).
 Check with your doctor if you are using steroid creams for more than a few weeks.
 Overuse can thin the skin, but short courses of stronger preparations can be used from time to time if necessary to control dermatitis.
 Coal tar ointment may also help.